flox/nixexprs/docs/builders.md

 **For files:** `pkgs/<name>/default.nix`

 #### Inputs
 - `project` (string, mandatory): The name of the GitHub repository in your organization to use as the source of this Go application.
+This is passed as the first argument to `meta.getSource`.
+- All other arguments are passed as the second argument to `meta.getSource`.
+See [its documentation](TODO) for how the source can be influenced with this.
-- All other arguments are passed to nixpkgs `buildGoPackage` function.
+- All other arguments are also passed to nixpkgs `buildGoPackage` function.
 Refer to [its documentation](https://nixos.org/manual/nixpkgs/stable/#ssec-go-legacy) for more information.
 The most important arguments are:
   - `goPackagePath` (string, mandatory): The package's canonical Go import path.
   - `goDeps` (path, mandatory): Path to `deps.nix` file containing package dependencies.
 For a project using Go modules, this can be generated with [vgo2nix](https://github.com/nix-community/vgo2nix), for other projects [go2nix](https://github.com/kamilchm/go2nix) can be used.